dengcb/dengcb.github.io/source/_posts/right-way-to-open-github.md

 > If you update
 > `git submodule update`

+## Private Repository
+> New year, good news.
+GitHub under Microsoft free the private repository to all personal users.

 ## Follow, Watch, Star, Fork
 > Follow: like someone, follow his, catch every move
 > Watch: like something, subscrible it, listen any change